-There’s this nasty muscle I know about that is really hard to deal with when it’s been tweaked.
+The psoas muscle – this nasty muscle is really hard to deal with when it’s been tweaked.
 If you don’t take care of it, it can totally debilitate the way the hip rotates.

 I currently have three massage clients who are being tortured by this very muscle.
 They are in all different stages of “tweakedness”, so it’s especially nice to become so intimate with it.
 What’s even better is that just last week I rid myself of this terrible pain by contorting myself into specific stretches and mashing hard objects into my abdomen where the beast dwells.